-We’re excited to debut a brand new partnership with Jaftex, their four quilt-shop-only brands, and over 350 retailers across the U.S. and Canada.
+Welcome to SIY-Sew It Yourself!™– a partnership with Jaftex, their four quilt-shop-only brands, and over 350 retailers across the U.S. and Canada.
 The program is designed to keep new and returning sewers inspired and motivated.
-A record-breaking number of people pulled out sewing machines over the last 12-18 months to power through DIY face coverings and other PPE.
+A record-breaking number of people pulled out sewing machines over the last couple years to power through DIY face coverings and other PPE.
 Their interest in sewing was sparked, but… now what?

 SIY-Sew It Yourself!™ has been developed to answer the needs and wants of these new and returning sewers for on-trend, beginner-friendly projects, amazing fabrics, and helpful instructions.
 All the things that provide “I made this!” success.